techierishi/The-Simplest-ACRA-PHP-SQL-Backend/README.md

 scrabled and the StackTrace is accurate to the error we caused.
 We have been testing with a crash we have been triggering ourselves and the Stacktrace matches the one of a non-scrambled text file(in terms of the error and location of the error.
 Times are not the same.
 StackTrace may change from error to error but the error pinpointing is the same.)

+Methods and classes that aren't defined othervise in the proguard config files will however be scrambled(com.package.subpackage.A.a(SourceFile:123)).
+This can be deobfuscated using the traceback filter.

 So you can both have ACRA and Proguard with this backend!